cloutstrife13/cloutstrife13/README.md

 - 👯 I’m looking to collaborate on TypeScript projects for fun
 - 🤔 I’m looking for advise on data science in preparation for a Master's degree
 - 💬 Ask me about TypeScript
+- ⚡️ Fun fact: I used to live in Sheffield for four year 🏙️